Fact-checked

 Sputum collection for tuberculosis

-PCR sputum for tuberculosis
+PCR of sputum for tuberculosis

 Microscopic examination of sputum in tuberculosis

-Sputum result for tuberculosis
+Sputum TB test result

 A positive sputum test result means that Koch's bacillus has been detected and this confirms the diagnosis.
-Negative indicators do not exclude it and require other studies: tuberculin test, enzyme immunoassay, histological, fluorography, radiography, computed tomography.
+Negative results do not exclude it and require other studies: tuberculin test, enzyme immunoassay, histological, fluorography, radiography, computed tomography.